 It’s a dip, it’s a spread, it’s a sauce….it’s versatility is unlimited!
-This super easy Greek Tzatziki Sauce Recipe is light and refreshing, the perfect addition to a number of meal ideas.
+This super easy Homemade Tzatziki Sauce Recipe is light and refreshing, the perfect addition to a number of meal ideas.
 A fantastically flavorful sauce that you’ll make every week!

 When I worked in the corporate world, I had a handful of favorite places to grab a quick lunch.
 My favorite Chinese place, a great burger joint (with ultra thick milkshakes), the “secret” coffee shop.